jfvilas/plugin-kwirth-log/README.md

 1. A Backstage user searchs for an entity in the Backstage.
 2. In the entity page there will be a new tab named 'KWIRTHLOG'.
 3. When the user clicks on KWIRTHLOG the frontend plugin sends a request to the backend Kiwrth plugin asking for logging information on all Kubernetes clusters available.
+4. Next step is to identify the Kubernetes objects that match requested entity.
+As well as it occurs with other Backstage Kwirth plugins, Kwirth implements two strategies for getting the listo of kubernetes objects that match:
-4. The Kwirth backend plugin sends requests to the Kwirth instances that are running inside all the clusters added to Backstage.
+  - Option 1.
+Your catalog-info contains an annotation of this type: **backstage.io/kubernetes-id**.
+In this case, the Backstage Kwirth backend plugin sends requests to the Kwirth instances that are running inside all the clusters added to Backstage.
 These requests ask for the following: *'Tell me all the pods that are labeled with the kubernetes-id label and do correspond with the entity I'm looking for'*.
+In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
+  - Option 2.
+Your catalog-info contains an annotation of this type: **backstage.io/kubernetes-label-selector**.
+In this case, the Backstage Kwirth backend plugin sends requests to the Kwirth instances that are running inside all the clusters added to Backstage.
+These requests ask for the following: *'Tell me all the pods whose labels match with the kubernetes-label-selector label selector*.
 In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
 5. The Kwirth backend plugin checks then the permissions of the connected user and prunes the pods list removing the ones that the user has not access to.
 6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for API Keys specific for streaming pod logs.
 7. With all this information, the backend builds a unique response containing all the pods the user have access to, and all the API keys needed to access those logs.